samcrow93/Two-Eel-or-not-two-Eel/Nuclear_data_imputation/README.md

 ## Workflow to process data output by ANGSD and impute genotypes
+### Note that these analyses are not included in the manuscript (only those using genotype likelihoods are)

 ### 1) First, need to concatenate all chromosomes together into one vcf file (in /imputed directory):
 ```
 bcftools concat -Oz  NC_0492*.1.vcf.gz > eel_concat.vcf.gz